microfossil/particle-classification-onnx/README.md

 Install packages in Miniconda3 environment:

--Run and accept main terms of service and proceed to installation:
+-Open a new terminal window, then run and accept main terms of service and proceed to installation:
 ```
   conda create -n miso-onnx python=3.11
   conda activate miso-onnx